waycrate/NextWM/README.md

 ## To-Do

-Compress man pages using zig stdlib
+* Compress man pages using zig stdlib.
-In-build, simple, wallpaper setting for each output.
+* In-build, simple, wallpaper setting for each output.
 For complex cases, simply use other tools.
+* Touchpad swipes for workspace switching.
+* Some basic workspace and window animations?
+* Gradient borders.

 ## Building